Gambling industry techniques

 • Exaggerating the importance of a 'near miss' of a losing bet, implying the next bet is more likely to win.

 • Discouraging and minimising reality, including time.
-There rarely are clocks or windows in casinos.
+There are rarely clocks or windows in casinos.

-• Encouraging the ' James Bond' effect - the clients are treated as super-important people.
+• Encouraging the ' James Bond' effect - the clients are treated as 'super-important' people.

 • Stressing how losses are 'investments' in gambling, E.g 'putting so much into this game, you should win now'.

-The methods used by the industry to encourage gambling are cumulative, often building one on another and using different methods so that one or more will be effective.
+Methods used by the industry to encourage gambling are cumulative, often building one on another and using different methods so that one or more will be effective.
 It is their business plan, to get more profits.

 Gamblers can often acknowledge, in hindsight, which methods have been used with their own gambling habits.